carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

 like this: ``-fsanitize-coverage=func,trace-pc-guard``.

-When ``edge`` or ``bb`` is used, some of the edges/blocks may still be left uninstrumented if such instrumentation is considered redundant.
+When ``edge`` or ``bb`` is used, some of the edges/blocks may still be left uninstrumented (pruned) if such instrumentation is considered redundant.
-**TODO**: add a user-visible option to disable the optimization.
+Use ``no-prune`` (e.g. ``-fsanitize-coverage=bb,no-prune,trace-pc-guard``)
+to disable pruning.
+This could be useful for better coverage visualization.

 Edge coverage